-Spark plugs are very important to a vehicle and their need of maintenance does not go unnoticed.
-Consistent trouble starting your vehicle does not always mean a problem with the battery or alternator it can often times mean your spark plugs are too worn to create a “spark” and start your car.
+Spark plugs are very important to a vehicle and their need for maintenance does not go unnoticed.
+Consistent trouble starting your vehicle does not always mean a problem with the battery or alternator it can often time mean your spark plugs are too worn to create a “spark” and start your car.
 Another noticeable problem caused by spark plugs is an engine misfire.
-This is where your engine skips for a moment and then continues on as if nothing happened.
-A vehicle that is misfiring has dramatically increased emissions as well as decreased gas mileage.
+This is where your engine skips for a moment and then continues on as if nothing happened, a vehicle that is misfiring has dramatically increased emissions as well as decreased gas mileage.
 Misfiring can also cause your vehicle to send too much gasoline into the system which could fry your catalytic converter.
-Surging and trouble accelerating can also be due to spark plugs.
-All of these problems point to signs that your engine is not getting adequate energy.
+Surging and trouble accelerating can also be due to spark plugs, all of these problems point to signs that your engine is not getting adequate energy.

 Keep on top of preventative maintenance and you would be amazed at how much your car thanks you for it.
 On top of that as soon as an issue occurs fix it before it turns into a bigger problem.
 Make sure to read up on your vehicle’s service manual but also use your intuition and pay close attention to what your car is telling you.